Please provide your zip code to see plans in your area.

 A Medicaid work requirement is a provision that requires certain Medicaid enrollees to participate in “community engagement” activities (work, school, job training, volunteering, etc.) in order to maintain their health coverage.

 Medicaid work requirements need approval from HHS under an 1115 waiver.
 This idea had previously been a non-starter throughout the Medicaid program’s history, but the Trump administration encouraged states to submit waiver proposals for work requirements.

 Numerous states submitted waiver proposals; you can read more about their proposals here.
-Ultimately, a dozen states received approval from the Trump administration to implement Medicaid work requirements for at least some of their adult Medicaid enrollees.
+Ultimately, 13 states received approval from the Trump administration to implement Medicaid work requirements for at least some of their adult Medicaid enrollees.

 In some states, the work requirement was designed to apply just to Medicaid expansion enrollees, whereas other states had broader rules.
 (There were fairly universal exemptions for certain populations, such as pregnant people, older adults, disabled people, etc.)

 But in most of those states, the work requirements were either overturned by a judge or suspended by the state before they took effect.
 Only five states actually implemented Medicaid work requirements: Arkansas, Indiana, Michigan, New Hampshire, and Utah.

 (As discussed below, Georgia plans to implement a Medicaid work requirement in mid-2023 to go along with the state’s new partial expansion of Medicaid.)

 And Arkansas was the only state in which people lost their coverage as a result of the work requirement.
 In the other four states where work requirements did become effective, they weren’t in effect long enough to result in coverage losses.

 Utah and Michigan were the only states where Medicaid work requirements were in effect as of early 2020, and both had suspended their work requirements by the spring of 2020.
 In Michigan, this was due to a court ruling; in Utah, it was due to the COVID pandemic.